 Non-Complia nt Requirements Requirements Required Proposed Officer Comments Pursuant to Clause 38(5) of TPS 1 Plot Ratio N/A N/A Noted.
 Boundary Setbacks Unit 1 (North) Ground Floor -Front (North) 4.5 metres 3.3 - 4.5 metres Supported - amended plans received showing the bbq area and bin enclosure setback to 3.5 metres, and the main building line at 4.5 metres.
-This complies with the minor incursion provisions and front Upper Floor -North Balcony 1 metre behind main building line Terrace 0 metre behind main building line Supported - see 'Comments' section.
+This complies with the minor incursion provisions and front setback requirements.
+Upper Floor -North Balcony 1 metre behind main building line Terrace 0 metre behind main building line Supported - see 'Comments' section.
 Amended plans received showing glass balustrade, which is of clear glass, has been located on the edge of the balcony. - West 2.1 metres 1.5 metres Supported - not considered to have an undue impact on the amenity of the adjoining property or amenity of the street.
 Unit 2 (South) Ground Floor -Front (East) Porch at 1.5 metres and main building at 2.5 metres Porch at 0.5 metre and main building line at 1.5 metres Supported - amended plans received demonstrating compliance with the street setback requirement.

-Upper Floor -East Balcony at 3 metres and main building line at 4 metres Terrace at 1.5 metres and main building line at 2.5 metres Supported - see 'Comments' section. -West 2.1 metres 1.5 metres Supported - not considered to have an undue impact on the amenity of the adjoining property or amenity of the street.
+Unn an Ela an Upper Floor -East Balcony at 3 metres and main building line at 4 metres Terrace at 1.5 metres and main building line at 2.5 metres Supported - see 'Comments' section. -West 2.1 metres 1.5 metres Supported - not considered to have an undue impact on the amenity of the adjoining property or amenity of the street.
 Units 1 & 2 Building on Boundary Walls not higher than 3.5 metres with an average of 3.0 metres for 2/3 the length (24.8 27.4 metres) of the balance of the boundary behind the front setback, to one side boundary.
-One boundary wall proposed (West) Length = 37 18 metres Height = 3.65 3.2 metres (maximum) - 3.42 metres (maximum) Supported amended plans received demonstrating boundary wall reduced in height and length to comply.
-The boundary fence complies with the Fencing Local Law.
-Not supported - additional average wall height is considered to have an undue impact on the affected neighbour and has been addressed in condition (viii) of the 'Corrected Officer Recommendation.'
+One boundary wall proposed (West) Length = $\frac{37}{18}$ metres Height = $\frac{3.65}{3.2}$ metres (maximum) - 3.42 metres (maximum) Supportedamendedplansreceiveddemonstratingboundarywallreducedinheightcomply.
+TheboundaryfencecomplieswiththeFencingLocalLaw.Notsupported-additionalaveragewallheightisconsideredtohaveanundueimpactontheaffectedneighbourandandhasbeenaddressedincondition(viii)ofthe'CorrectedOfficerRecommendation.'
 Open Space 0.45 per cent of the site 0.43 per cent of the site Supported - amended plans received demonstrating compliance with the open space requirements.
-Consultatio n Submissions requirements.
-Support Nil Noted.
-Objection (3) vacy Not supported - the proposal is compliant with the privacy requirements of the Residential Design Codes. • Der osity Overshadowing Not supported - the property is zoned R40 and has a total lot area of 449 square metres.
+Consultatio n Submissions Support Nil Noted.
+Objection (3) • Privacy Not supported - the proposal is compliant with the privacy requirements of the Residential Design Codes.
+Density Overshadowing Not supported - the property is zoned R40 and has a total lot area of 449 square metres.
 The minimum lot area required under the R40 standards is 200 square metres, with an average of 220 square metres.
 The density is therefore compliant.
 Not supported - the proposal is compliant with the design for climate requirements of the Residential Design Codes.

-Open Space Not supported - amended plans have been received demonstrating compliance with the open space requirements.
-Need for two car spaces Not supported - the Residential Design Codes and Town's Policies require new developments to provide two on-site car parking bays.
-Three bedroom houses implying family with children, negligible yard-space for children.
-Creating 'battery kids".
-Not supported - no evidence to substantiate this claim.
-Not a planning related consideration.
-Furthermore, the proposal complies with the open space and outdoor living area requirements of the Residential Design Codes.
-Other Implications Legal/Policy TPS 1 and associated Policies, and Residential Design Codes (R Codes).
-Strategic Implications Nil Sustainability Implications Nil Financial/Budge et Implications Nil
+• Open Space Not supported - amended

+• Open space plans have been received

+demonstrating compliance

+with the open space

+requirements.

+• Need for two car spaces Not supported - the

+Residential Design Codes

+and Town's Policies

+require new developments

+to provide two on-site car

+parking bays.

+• Three bedroom houses implying family with Not supported - no

+children, negligible yard-space for children. evidence to substantiate

+Creating 'battery kids". this claim.
+Not a planning

+related consideration.

+Furthermore, the proposal

+complies with the open

+space and outdoor living

+area requirements of the

+Other Implications Residential Design Codes.

+I 1/D 11 Other Implications

+Legal/Policy TPS 1 and associated

+Policies, and Residential

+Design Codes (R Codes).

+Strategic Impli cations Nil

+Sustainability I Implications Nil

+Financial/Budget Implications Nil

-^{} The plot ratio calculation is provided in accordance with the Notice of Motion (Item 11.1) resolved at the Ordinary Meeting of Council held on 23 March 2004.
+The plot ratio calculation is provided in accordance with the Notice of Motion (Item 11.1) resolved at the Ordinary Meeting of Council held on 23 March 2004.